actions/delete-package-versions/README.md

   ### Delete a specific version of a package

-  To delete a specific version of a package that is hosted in the same repo as the workflow the __package-version-ids__ input is required.
+  To delete a specific version of a package that is hosted, the __package-version-ids__ input is required.

-  Package version ids can be retrieved via the [GitHub GraphQL API][api]
+  Package version ids can be retrieved via the [GitHub REST API][api]

   __Example__